-- as possible.
+- 1. Immediately remove as much of the spill as possible.
 For solids use a blunt knife or spoon.
 Blot up liquids by applying pressure with white paper towels or tissues.
 Use a wet/dry vacuum for large spills.
 NEVER scrub or rub the carpet during the stain removal (or rinsing) process as a fuzzy area may result.
 Always work from the outside of the stain or spillage towards the middle to avoid further spreading using a blotting or dabbing motion. - 2.
-Water is all that's needed to remove most stains from Triexta by Redbook carpets.
+Triexta carpets: Cold water is all that's needed to remove most stains from Redbook triexta carpets.
 Always work from the outside of the stain or spillage towards the middle to avoid further spreading the stain.

-Apply clean water to the affected area with a sponge or spray while avoiding over wetting the carpet and blot up with a sponge or use a wet/dry vacuum to remove the water.
+Apply clean cold water to the affected area with a sponge or spray while avoiding over wetting the carpet and blot up with a sponge or use a wet/dry vacuum to remove the water.
 Repeat until no discolouration is evident in the carpet or removed water.
 Once this has been achieved repeat the cleaning 4 or 5 times to remove any remnant stain hidden in the pile.

-Once the stain has been removed with water, press dry with a clean white cloth or white paper towel.
+Once the stain has been removed with cold water, press dry with a clean white cloth or white paper towel.